Can I Be Arrested for Drugs That Aren't Mine?

 - Lack of intent: You didn't plan to use or distribute the drugs.

-- Illegal search and seizure: Officers violated your Fourth Amendment rights.
+- Illegal search and seizure: Officers violated your Fourth Amendment rights in searching and collecting evidence.

 - Ownership by someone else: The drugs belonged to another person.